 To find my way I used an old, intriguing map of the town and it’s lake (that has been ripped away from poor Saint Gratien around 1850 and given to the then newly created commune of Enghien).

-It took me some time to find out I had to hold it upside down to see things in the right perspective;-)
+It took me a while to find out that I had to hold it upside down to see things in the right perspective;-)

-But with a little help from Google Earth (and our youngest more carto- & geographic son), I managed to get a more accurate overview to help me paint this nocturnal ‘map with a legend’.
+But with a little help from Google Earth (and our youngest more carto- & geo-graphical son) we managed to get a more accurate overview to help me paint this nocturnal ‘map with a legend’.